 Compensation offered…

-Housing – a one-room apartment – has running water, electricity, and a full kitchen and outdoor kitchen.
-We have an outhouse, and the shower is also outdoors.
+Housing – a one-room apartment – has running water, electricity, and a full outdoor kitchen.
+We have a shared outhouse, and a greenhouse shower.

 Utilities, including the internet, are all included